chuantse88/PAC-mu-Universe/00_the_will.md

-# Chapter 0: The Will of the Universe
+# Chapter 0: The Will

-宇宙为何不走向热寂？因为它构造了自由意志。
+This chapter introduces the foundational role of free will in spectral ontology.